AnthonyJRay/udemy-alg-ds/notes/notes.md

 ## Section: 6 - Searching Algorithms

+**Linear Search**

+Given an _unsorted_ array, the best way to search through it is with _Linear Search_

+JavaScript has search methods built-in like,

+- indexOf
+- includes
+- find
+- findIndex

+All these methods are done with Linear Search.

+Linear Search would be starting at the beginning, and checking each index 1 by 1 until you find what you're looking for, if it isn't there, return false, or -1.

+The time complexity of Linear Search at BEST is O(1).
+Depending on the size of the data being searched, you would need to already _know_ or get lucky.

+The average time is also the worst case time complexity of O(n).

+Linear Search is O(n) Time Complexity.

+**Binary Search**

+Binary Search can be much faster than Linear Search.

+Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time.

+Binary Search only works on _sorted_ arrays, or data.

+The idea of Binary Search is _Divide and Conquer_

+_Time Complexity_

+Worst/Average Case: O(log n)
+Best Case: O(1)

+As the size of data _doubles_ it takes 1 extra step.

+**Sorting Algorithms**

 ## Section: 7 - Sorting Algorithms

 ## Section: 8 - Intro to Data Structures